Analysis | The unresolvable dishonesty at the heart of the Arizona election review

 “If I have to, yes.
 Why wouldn’t we?”
 Fann replied.
 “If somebody says something is out there?
 I would love to be able to say, ‘That’s not true, guys.’”

 We’ve been over this before, but this is a classic logical fallacy.
 If I were to claim that you were a hologram and that I should therefore be awarded ownership of your car, it would not be incumbent upon you to prove me wrong in a court of law.
 Instead, I would be asked to provide credible evidence of my claim before anyone would need to take it seriously.

 And while that’s obviously an extreme example, it is not much more extreme than “ballots were secretly flown from Asia without detection and counted to give Biden just enough of a victory in Arizona” or even that “rampant fraud occurred that gave Biden a victory in a number of states.”
-In each case, it is not up to those who don’t hold the positions to prove them wrong, it’s up to those making the claims to prove that they are feasible.
+In each case, it is not up to those who don’t hold the positions to prove them wrong; it’s up to those making the claims to prove that they are feasible.
 Which hasn’t happened, at least not to any objective standard.

 “Let me ask you a question,” Fann later said to CNN’s Lah.
 “Are you 100 percent confident that every vote that came in in Arizona or any other state, are you — can you say emphatically, 100 percent that no dead people voted, that ballots weren’t filled out by other people, that the chain of custody from the minute people voted their ballots, that the chain of custody was accurate and on target the entire time?
 Can you tell me that?”